Tim Harris Website Logo

 Bewitched

-Elizabeth Montgomery was born to play Samantha, Dick York was born to play Darrin.
+Elizabeth Montgomery was born to play Samantha, Dick York was born to play Darrin, as was Dick Sargent.
 A very light series to watch but very entertaining.

 With its easy mix of fun, mischief and fantasy 'Bewitched' is almost certainly the most accessible programme for any mix of people of any age.